yousty/pg_eventstore/docs/linking_events.md

 PgEventstore.client.read(projection_stream, options: { resolve_link_tos: true })
 ```

-If you don't provide the `:resolve_link_tos` option, the "linked" event will be returned instead of the original one.
+If you don't provide the `:resolve_link_tos` option, the linked event will be returned instead of the original one.

 ## Linking multiple events